 Late spring killing frosts are the other most common weather related reason as to why hydrangeas do not bloom.
 Both this year and last year, we had very cold temperatures in April following warm spring days.
 Hydrangeas need to be covered with an old beach towel or sheet when spring temperatures drop to freezing.
 The temperature drop will kill the buds thus no flowers.

 Most hydrangeas need at least 3-4 hours of light to produce blooms.
-Early morning light is excellent, mid day light is fine if it is dabbled light versus beating sun and afternoon sun is usually too hot.
+Early morning light is excellent, mid day light is fine if it is dappled light versus beating sun and afternoon sun is usually too hot.
 However, check the plant label.
 Newer hydrangea varieties are being developed to tolerate greater length of exposure to sun and intensity of sunlight.
-Remember, a hydrangea in full sun will need much more watering than one in dabbled light.
+Remember, a hydrangea in full sun will need much more watering than one in dappled light.

 Hydrangeas should not be fed with high nitrogen fertilizer.
 The first number on the fertilizer ratio is nitrogen.
 (The ratio represents N-P-K) Some nitrogen (N) is needed for healthy leaves and overall good growth however a ratio of 8-16-6 or some comparable combination with a higher middle or phosphorus (P) number is desired.
 Phosphorus promotes root and shoot growth which enhances the development of blooms.